mbarkhau/omnibust/README.md

 Project setup:

     $ cd your/project/directory
-    $ omninust . --init
+    $ omninust init

-This will show all static urls and the static files associated with them and write `omnibust.cfg`.
+This will write the `.omnibust` file, which you can take a look at and update if some of your urls are not being found.

 If this doesn't find all references to static files, or doesn't find the static files themselves, you will have to adjust `static_dirs` and